AkaSokuro/NFSHPR-DiscordRPC/README.md

 ## Installation

-1. Get the desired version from the available source.
+1. Get the desired version from the [releases](https://github.com/AkaSokuro/NFSHPR-DiscordRPC/releases).
 2. Extract all files/folders to the game directory.
    - Incase you already have [ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), extract only `scripts` to the game directory.